Lodi Fort

-The Lodi Fort (ਪੁਰਾਣਾ ਕਿਲਾ) is a citadel in the city of Ludhiana, Punjab, India.
-The fortress is located on the banks of the river Sutlej and contains a tunnel to leading to the neighboring town of Phillaur.
+The Lodi Fort (ਪੁਰਾਣਾ ਕਿਲਾ), also spelt as Lodhi Fort, is a citadel in the city of Ludhiana, Punjab, India.
+The fortress is located on the banks of the river Sutlej and contains a tunnel leading to the neighboring town of Phillaur.

 History

 It was built over 500 years ago during the reign of the Sikandar Khan Lodi and was well-maintained under the reign of Ranjit Singh and the British after him, but then fell into disrepair.
 It was declared a state-protected monument in December 2013.

 The Government Institute of Textile Chemistry and Knitting Technology was initially based in the fort campus which is now shifted to the new address at Z - Block, Rishi Nagar, Ludhiana.